I Am SAVED!

 When we have received Jesus Christ as our Lord and Saviour, we begin to work out our salvation with fear and trembling.
-It is important to emphasize here that we do not work FOR salvation, but do need to work it OUT once we are saved.
+It is important to emphasize here that we do not work for salvation, but do need to work it out once we are saved.
 The Holy Spirit enables us to do this, with our cooperation.
 Some believe that receiving Jesus Christ as Lord and Saviour is all that is required to make it to Heaven and have eternal life, regardless of the lifestyle one chooses to live; but the truth is that all does not end with the short prayer of salvation.
 Making a decision to surrender your life is the starting point of your blissful relationship with God.
-While it is true that Jesus will never turn His back on those who believe in, and receive Him, it is possible to lose our salvation when we do the turning back ourselves and reject Him altogether.
-This is why He said not all who call on Him will make it to Heaven, unless they do the will of the Father (Matthew 7:21-24).
-This should tell us clearly that a believer can lose his/her salvation by choice.
+While it is true that Jesus Christ will never turn His back on those who believe in, and receive Him, it is possible to lose our salvation when we do the turning back ourselves and reject His Lordship.
+This is why He said not all who say they believe in Him will make it to Heaven, unless they do the will of the Father (Matthew 7:21-24).

-It takes some time to get to a point where we deny Jesus Christ one more time and directly or indirectly decide not to be part of Him any longer, but it is possible.
-The Bible speaks about it as, "A dog turning back to its own vomit" (2 Peter 2:20-22).
+It takes some time to get to a point where we deny Jesus Christ altogether and directly or indirectly depart from Him, but it is possible.
+The Bible speaks of it as, "A dog turning back to its own vomit" (2 Peter 2:20-22).
 Gladly, the Lord is always waiting to have us in His loving arms when we repent and find our way back to Him like the prodigal son (See Luke 15:11-32).

 Certain things are required to work out your salvation.
 What are they?